-The World Cup match that 'both teams want to lose'
+The World Cup match 'both teams might want to lose'

 Except this time around, with many of the big teams underperforming, and one half of the draw stacked with dangerous opposition, it's actually the reverse that's true.

-While the winner will potentially have to face the likes of Brazil and France en route to the final, the losing team could make it all the way to Luzhniki Stadium on July 15 having only overcome the perceived weaker Sweden and Denmark in the quarterfinals and last four.
+While the winner will potentially have to face the likes of Brazil and France en route to the final, the losing team could make it all the way to Luzhniki Stadium on July 15 having only overcome the comparatively weaker Sweden and Denmark in the quarterfinals and last four.

 Belgium manager Roberto Martinez certainly seemed tempted by the proposition in his pre-match press conference, openly admitting victory against England wasn't his chief concern.